-- Removal of the earth bank habitat - Degradation of dry meadow grassland, hedgerow, treeline habitats via pollution events; root compaction; and direct habitat loss, thus reducing the capacity of these habitats to support local wildlife. - Disturbance and/or degradation of commuting and foraging habitats for terrestrial mammals and birds, as well as potentially accidental fatal entrapment for these faunal groups during the construction phase.
+- Degradation of dry meadow grassland, hedgerow and treeline habitats via pollution events; root compaction; and direct habitat loss, thus reducing the capacity of these habitats to support local wildlife. - Disturbance and/or degradation commuting and foraging habitats for terrestrial mammals and birds, as well as potentially accidental fatal entrapment for these faunal groups during the construction phase. - Degradation of off-site aquatic habitats through pollution impacts and Liffey Valley pNHA.